status-im/docs.status.im/content/tutorials.md

 ```

 <aside class="success">
     Please note that "switch-node" only works for DApps, and NOT for bots.
-You javascript is still confined to the Otto VM jail for now.
+You JavaScript is still confined to the Otto VM jail for now.
 We are working on a solution, but please use "dapp-url" if developing against a local network for now.
 </aside>

 Open a new shell (i.e. a new Terminal window or tab) for the next part.
 You’ll leave `testrpc` running in the first window, and use the second window for the rest of the tutorial.